 • The most common treatment uses radio frequencies to heat and kill cancerous cells.

 • Treatments are usually successful, though the tumors can come back.

 How Children's Hospital Boston approaches osteoid osteoma

-We understand that you may have a lot of questions when your child is diagnosed with an osteoid osteoma.
+We understand that you may have a lot of questions if your child is diagnosed with an osteoid osteoma.
 Is it dangerous?
 Will it affect my child long-term?
 What do we do next?
-We’ve tried to provide some answers to those questions in the following pages, and our experts can explain your child’s condition fully.
-If you have further questions during your hospital stay, our experts can answer your questions fully.
+We’ve tried to provide some answers to those questions in the following pages.
+If you have further questions during your hospital stay, our experts can answer them fully.

-Our Bone and Soft Tissue Program’s multidisciplinary approach to care ensures that your child’s case will be given thoughtful discussion by an integrated care from a team that includes the following specialists:
+Our Bone and Soft Tissue Program’s multidisciplinary approach to care ensures that your child’s case will be given thoughtful discussion by an integrated care team that includes the following specialists: